Night 'n Day: Tony Allison era (2012–2019)

 By 2013, the chain had 46 stores around the country, including five company-owned stores.
 It had about 750 staff and was one of the fastest growing "mature" business in the lower South Island in 2013.

 One of the chain's stores on George Street, Dunedin closed in 2013.
-However, the chain continued to grow to 50 stores in 2016, following the opening of stores in Lawrence, Wanaka and Nelson Central.
+However, the chain continued to grow to 50 stores in 2016, following the opening of stores in Lawrence, Wānaka and Nelson Central.

 Five former Star Mart stores in Wellington CBD were converted to Night 'n Day stores in 2017, becoming the chain's first standalone stores in the North Island.
 These stores had high turnover, boosting the chain's national revenue.

 By the late 2010s, the company was regularly achieving high rankings in Deloitte's annual list of the fastest growing New Zealand companies by revenue.
 The Lane family owned eight of the chain's 56 stores.
 Two to four new stores were being opened each year.
 Andrew Lane still hoped to open stores in 20 other locations in the South Island.

-Matthew Lane era (April 2019-)
+Matthew Lane era (April 2019–)

 Allison left the company in April 2019, and Denise and Andrew's son Matthew Lane took over as general manager.

 By 2020, Night 'n Day was still being run by the Lane family.
 It had 26 support staff, 36 franchisees, 52 sites and about 600 staff across its national network.

 The COVID-19 pandemic had a significant impact on many Night 'n Day stores.
 Under Alert Level Four, they were not allowed to sell major products like coffee, milkshakes and heated food.

 In late 2021, Night 'n Day was the third largest grocery retailer in New Zealand after Woolworths New Zealand and Foodstuffs.
 The company submitted to a Commerce Commission inquiry into the two companies' duopoly, calling for a separation between retailers and wholesalers.
 Night 'n Day, along with The Warehouse and other retailers, expressed an interest in taking a greater role in the grocery market if the duopoly was broken up.

 As of 2022, Denise and Andrew Lane's three children were all still heavily involved in the business.